Contextual Agentic Memory is a Memo, Not True Memory: Alternative Views

-\textbf{Alternative 4: Learned-retrieval systems that optimize what to retrieve can close the generalization gap without weight updates.} Recent systems such as MemRL~\citep{memrl2026} and Memento~\citep{memento2025} learn a retrieval \emph{policy} $\pi_R$ rather than relying on static similarity, demonstrating sustained performance improvements without weight updates.
-We argue it does not, for a structural reason.
-A learned retrieval policy optimizes \emph{which} exemplars from $D$ to surface; it does not change the fact that the frozen base model processes those exemplars at inference time.
+\textbf{Alternative 4: Learned-retrieval systems that optimize what to retrieve can close the generalization gap without weight updates.} Recent systems such as MemRL~\citep{memrl2026} and Memento~\citep{memento2025} improve how experience is selected or reused, demonstrating sustained gains without updating the base generator.
+A fixed retrieval policy changes contextual performance; a policy updated from experience is itself a persistent learning channel and belongs in the adaptive row of Table~\ref{tab:taxonomy}.
 For any compositionally novel pair $(f_i, f_j) \notin S$, even the optimal policy provides $K$ exemplars, and Assumption~\ref{asm:icl} bounds the frozen model's composition accuracy at $\bar{\alpha} < 1$; the $\Omega(k^2)$ coverage requirement therefore persists.
-Performance gains are better explained by reduced retrieval noise for \emph{seen} compositions than by generalization to novel ones.
+Such systems may also infer reusable rules and generalize to novel compositions, thereby raising $\bar{\alpha}$ and narrowing or eliminating the bound.
 Oracle-conditioned episodic retrieval~\citep{latentlearning2025} confirms this: ideal retrieval unlocks abilities \emph{already encoded in pretrained weights}---the $\bar{\alpha}\to 1$ boundary where the separation narrows, consistent with our framework.
-Learned retrieval is a genuine improvement to the episodic half, but not a substitute for the consolidation channel.
+Learned retrieval is therefore both a strong episodic mechanism and, when its policy persists, a boundary form of adaptation; the useful classification asks which state changed rather than whether the product is called memory.